Free Shipping

 But taking a warm bath or shower?
 You're good to go.

-meta-analysis of 17 studies found that taking a shower or bath between 104 and 108 degrees about 1 to 2 hours before bedtime can help someone fall asleep faster and get a better sleep quality.
+meta-analysis of 17 studies found that taking a shower or bath between 104 and 108 degrees about 1 to 2 hours before bedtime can help someone fall asleep faster and with better quality.
 Who doesn’t love a nice, warm bath?

 1. Relax Your Mind